tenstorrent/tt-metal/docs/source/libraries/tensor.rst

 Converting a TT Tensor to a PyTorch Tensor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to move a TT Tensor output from device to host and how to conver a TT Tensor to PyTorch tensor.
+This example shows how to move a TT Tensor output from device to host and how to convert a TT Tensor to PyTorch tensor.

 .. code-block:: python